 APR’s Design® Guide for Plastics Recyclability closes the loop between package designers and plastic recyclers with a forum allowing collaboration toward the common goal of creating a Circular Economy for plastics.
 Preferred package designs drive the Circular Economy by enabling the highest value end use applications for recycled plastic.

-The APR Design® Guide for Plastics Recyclability is the most comprehensive and resource outlining the plastics recycling industry’s recommendations in the marketplace today.
-The content is regularly updated to esnure APR’s Recyclability Categories represent today’s North American plastics recycling infrastructure.
+The APR Design® Guide for Plastics Recyclability is the most comprehensive resource outlining the plastics recycling industry’s recommendations in the marketplace today.
+The content is regularly updated to ensure APR’s Recyclability Categories accurately reflect the operations and technology in use by today’s North American plastics recycling infrastructure.
 Although it is designed as an online resource, with links to all relevant information, a PDF of the complete document can be downloaded as well.

 The APR Design® Guide specifically addresses plastic packaging, but the principles can be applied to all potentially recycled plastic items.

-APR encourages package designers to utilize its Champions for Change® and Responsible Innovation programs, as well as the APR Design® Guide to create the most recyclable packaging.
+APR encourages package designers to utilize The APR Critical Guidance and Responsible Innovation programs, as well as the APR Design® Guide to create the most recyclable packaging.
 Assistance is available through APR or one of the APR member, independent laboratories found in the member directory.

-Before accessing the APR Design® Guide for Plastics Recyclability the user should thoroughly understand the fundamentals of its concept.
-The information detailed throughout is based on the APR's Definition of Recyclable and APR Recyclability Categories outlined below.
+Before accessing the APR Design® Guide for Plastics Recyclability the user should thoroughly understand the fundamentals of its concept as described in the scope, definition of recyclability and recyclability category tabs below.